christxpherl/parcel-tracking-bot/README.md

     **In general the code is really intuitve and you can identify all elements and modify what you desire or even add aditional carrier following the same structure.**

-3. Once you are done with your modifications, just simply run the following comand in the console:
+3. Once you are done with your modifications, just simply run the following comand in the console to compile your code to a executable file:

     ```
     pyinstaller --clean --onefile --windowed main.py

-    *Make sure you direct to the folder where you have the "main.py" folder*
+    *Make sure you direct to the folder where you have the "main.py" file*

     ```